mike1234-pixel/city-walks-client/README.md

 ## Future Improvements

 - If the database grows significantly in size then **lazy loading / infinite scrolling** should be implemented.

+## NEXT STEPS:
+- set up tslint using https://khalilstemmler.com/blogs/typescript/eslint-for-typescript/ and follow the guidance the linter gives you.
+- ensure each component is fully typesafe before moving onto the next